 Further, an efficient cooperation and synergy between the RCC and consecutive Croatian and Slovenian SEECP Chairmanships in Office (C-i-O's) has ensured political guidance and support for the RCC and its mission.

-Whereas the RCC has been playing a role in pushing forward a greater integration between the region and the EU, the SEECP has ensured the political development agenda.
+Whereas the RCC has been playing a role in pushing forward a greater integration between the region and the EU, the SEECP has ensured the political guidance and support germane for this ambitious development agenda.